Techtonica/curriculum/projects/db-modeling-assignment.md

 # Assignment: Data Modeling

 Now that you've learned about relational databases and SQL, let's put together what we've learned and create a database.

-## Submission Process

-- Once you are finished, or the due date has arrived, please export your entire database as a SQL file and include a copy of this file with your example queries.
-- You can use CLI [psql](https://www.postgresql.org/docs/9.1/backup-dump.html) or a [GUI app like pgadmin](https://www.pgadmin.org/) to export the file
-- Add them to a new folder in your assignments repo
-- Make a pull request
+In your pair group brainstorm how you would model this data.
+Try creating a schema.

 ## App Domain